-Susan Wright is a member of the board of COV&R (Colloquium on Violence & Religion) and was president of Theology & Peace from 2015 to 2018.
-She studied theology at Colgate Rochester Crozer Divinity School (1999-2001) where she was recipient of the Charles Bound Fellowship (1999-2001), an Episcopal Evangelism Society Grant, and the Booker Fellowship (1999-2001).
+Susan studied theology at Colgate Rochester Crozer Divinity School (1999-2001) where she was recipient of the Charles Bound Fellowship (1999-2001), an Episcopal Evangelism Society Grant, and the Booker Fellowship (1999-2001).
 She received her MA in Theology from Bexley Hall Episcopal Seminary (2008) and was selected a Junior Scholar (2009) by Imitatio, which also provided a grant for her blog, NoOutcasts.
 She is currently pursuing a Ph.D. in Theology.